This is a common question often heard by laundry service staff from their customers while throwing in their clothes into the washer.

 Checking the care labels on your clothing is a good habit because some clothing manufacturers may advise a specific washing method to protect the colour and fabric.

 If you are wondering how to prevent color or dye transfer when washing your favorite clothes aside from sorting them by color, here are other tips:

 - Use cold water: Cold water can help to prevent dye from bleeding out of clothes.
-Use the cold water setting on your washing machine when washing clothes prone to color transfer.
+When washing items that are susceptible to colour transfer, use the cold water option on your washing machine.

 - Look for color-safe detergent: Use a specifically formulated color-safe detergent to help prevent dye transfer.